Attention is All They Need: Exploring the Media Archaeology of the Computer Vision Research Paper: Methods

 \section{Methods}

 Our inquiry began through visual analysis of historical computer vision research papers.
-We found the changes to the visual design of these papers surprising, particularly the increasing prevalence of highly complex figures, and decided to investigate further by conducting both semi-structured interviews with researchers who had been active in computer vision, graphics, and visualization for several decades, and computational analysis of image renders from a corpus of research papers published between 2013 and 2021 in the IEEE Conference on Computer Vision and Pattern Recognition~--- the largest and arguably most prestigious conference in the field.
-Along the way, our visual analysis, interviews and computational findings condensed into a media archaeology approach.
+We were surprised by visual design changes across these papers, particularly the increasing prevalence of highly complex figures, and decided to investigate further by conducting semi-structured interviews with researchers who had been active in computer vision, graphics, and visualization for several decades, as well as computational analysis of a corpus of research papers published between 2013 and 2021 in the IEEE/CVF Conference on Computer Vision and Pattern Recognition---the highest-ranked publication venue in computer science and second highest in all of science, according to Google Scholar as of August 2024 \cite{googlescholar}.
+We study this conference, rather than similar conferences in machine learning or natural language processing, because of the importance of visual presentation in computer vision.
+Along the way, our visual analysis, interviews, and computational findings coalesced into a media archaeology approach.